HassanSajjad-302/HMake/README.md

 (`completeRoundOne()` — configure-time setup), then in build mode **round 0** (async compilation/linking).
 Configure mode stops after round 1 and writes the cache files.

-Round 0 maintains `updateBTargets`, the queue of targets whose `dependenciesSize` has reached zero.
+Round 0 maintains `readyBTargets`, the queue of targets whose `dependenciesSize` has reached zero.
 After topological sorting, ready targets are enqueued; completion decrements dependents and enqueues any that become ready.
 Round-0 dependency lists are persisted into each target's build-cache entry when the build finishes.

-**Bring-to-front scheduling (`CppMod`).** When a module or header-unit compilation discovers that another unit is already in the ready queue but `isEventRegistered` has not run on it yet, and consumers are blocked waiting on that unit, HMake can move it to the head of `updateBTargets` using `RealBTarget::insertionIndex` (the previous queue slot is nulled so the dependency is not scheduled twice).
+**Bring-to-front scheduling (`CppMod`).** When a module or header-unit compilation discovers that another unit is already in the ready queue but `isEventRegistered` has not run on it yet, and consumers are blocked waiting on that unit, HMake can move it to the head of `readyBTargets` using `RealBTarget::insertionIndex` (the previous queue slot is nulled so the dependency is not scheduled twice).
 That prioritizes work with known waiters over other ready targets and lowers peak memory by reducing how long compiler processes sit idle.